 - When you tone up the chest muscles, the bust line will also see significant changes.

-If your flabby torso is giving you sleepless nights, it’s time to try the butterfly workout.
+If your flabby torso is giving you sleepless nights, it’s time to try chest toning exercises like the butterfly workout.
 It will not only tone your chest area but will make sure your entire upper body gets a proper shape.

-Talk to your trainer to incorporate the butterfly exercises in your workout regimen today.
+Talk to your trainer to incorporate the butterfly chest exercises and other chest workouts for mass in your workout regimen today.

 What exercise do you prefer for toning your upper body?
 Share with us in the comments section below.